PupBrutus/PTAw-v2/readme.md

 ## Installation

-###Unless you want to develop on the application, use the compiled version in the release menu.
+Unless you want to develop on the application, use the compiled version in the [Releases section](https://github.com/PupBrutus/PTAw-v2/releases).

 1. Clone this repository.
 2. Install the requirements with `pip install -r requirements.txt`.